camunda/camunda-platform/README.md

 The workflow engine Zeebe is available using gRPC at `localhost:26500`.

-To tear down the whole environment run the following command
+To tear down the whole environment run the following command:

 ```
 docker-compose down -v